Excellent Cadaver

 Excellent Cadaver is an American film and television production company founded by actress Jennifer Lawrence in 2018.
+The company has produced the drama Causeway (2022) and the comedy No Hard Feelings (2023), both starring Lawrence.

 History

 In 2018, Excellent Cadaver was founded by actress Jennifer Lawrence.
-Lawrence will produce with her producing partner, Justine Polsky.
+Lawrence produces with her producing partner, Justine Ciarrocchi.

 In October 2018, it was announced that the company had signed a first-look deal with Makeready, who will finance and produce independently with Excellent Cadaver, or through Makeready's finance and production deals with Universal Pictures and Entertainment One.

-According to a Facebook post in November 2022, animator and filmmaker Don Herzfeldt was approached by Lawrence to create an animated logo for the company.
+Filmmaker Don Herzfeldt was approached by Lawrence to create an animated logo for the company.
 The logo was featured in the company's first feature film, Causeway.
 In January 2023, Causeway went on to receive the company's first Academy Award nomination for Brian Tyree Henry in the Best Supporting Actor category.